Some of your best rides can be under the hot summer sun, but you could be in serious trouble if you’re preparation is not ideal.

 It’s important to acclimatize to the hot weather first, especially if you’ve just arrived from a cold-weather location.

 Go out for a walk to feel the heat.
 Get your body used to it.
-Even sitting outside for 15 to 20 minutes can make a massive difference for your body to get used to the heat.
+Even sitting outside for 15 to 20 minutes can make a massive difference in your body getting used to the heat.

 While you may be itching to get that long ride in, I’d recommend taking it a little easier on your first ride or two in super hot weather to acclimate to the temperature.